| Package name | Weekly Downloads | Version | License | Updated |

 Overrides the default value of enum values declared in your GraphQL schema.

-You can also map the entire enum to an external type by providing a string that of module#type
+You can also map the entire enum to an external type by providing a string that of module#type.

 declarationKind